darumatic/apigee-cli/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section will describe how we use the Apigee CLI to enable clients to generate proxies from proxy templates on GitLab and deploy them, all with a single command.
+This section will describe how we use the Apigee CLI to enable clients to generate proxies from proxy templates on GitLab (enforcing conventions and best practices) and deploy them, all with a single command.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Encrypting KVMs at rest and decrypting via CI/CD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section will describe how we use the Apigee CLI to encrypt KVM secrets and rest and we the CLI can decrypt those secrets and deploy them to Apigee via CI/CD.
+This section will describe how we use the Apigee CLI to encrypt KVM secrets at rest and later decrypt those secrets and deploy them to Apigee Edge via CI/CD.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Distributing and developing third-party plugins as commands